Everything about nuts

 What Does a Cashew Tree Look Like?

 The cashew tree, or Anacardium occidentale, is a tropical evergreen tree that can grow up to 40 feet tall, or 12 meters.
 The canopy of the tree is wide and spreading, and the trunk is short and stout.
-The cashew tree leaves have a leathery texture, elliptical shape, and are spirally arranged.
-The flowers of the tree are small and pink to reddish, growing in clusters.
+The cashew tree leaves have a leathery texture, and elliptical shape, and are spirally arranged.
+The flowers are small and pink to reddish, growing in clusters.

 Dwarf cashew trees